Citation, DOI, disclosures and article data

 At the time the article was created Behrang Amini had no recorded disclosures.View Behrang Amini's current disclosures

-A Bochdalek hernia is a form of congenital diaphragmatic hernia.
+Bochdalek hernias , also known as pleuroperitoneal hernias, (alternative plural: herniae) are the commonest type of congenital diaphragmatic hernia.
 They occur posteriorly and are due to a defect in the posterior attachment of the diaphragm when there is a failure of pleuroperitoneal membrane closure in utero.
-Retroperitoneal structures may prolapse through the defect, e.g. retroperitoneal fat, spleen or left kidney.
+Retroperitoneal structures may prolapse through the defect, e.g. retroperitoneal fat or left kidney.

-Large hernias typically present in infancy, are usually are said to be most frequently left sided, presumably owing to the protective effects of the liver, although recently this has been disputed, at least in adults 1.
+Large hernias typically present in infancy, are usually said to be most frequently left-sided, presumably owing to the protective effects of the liver, although recently this has been disputed, at least in adults 1.
+The left opening of the posterior diaphragm closes later in fetal life than the right which may also contribute to the asymmetric occurrence.
 Complications are usually due to pulmonary hypoplasia.

 On conventional radiographs, the hernia may appear as a lung base soft-tissue opacity lesion seen posteriorly on lateral images.

 CT usually demonstrates fat above the diaphragm and is extremely beneficial in revealing organ entrapment.
 Coronal and sagittal reformatted images show the defect to best advantage.

 Vincent Alexander Bochdalek (1801-1883) was a Czech anatomist and pathologist 4.